sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # - Right child is stored at 2n + 2.
 # - For any child at index n...
 # - It's parent is at index (n-1)/2.

+# Priority Queues -
+# - data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priorities.
+# - can be implemented via Heaps.

 # Hash Table  -
 # 1. Access data quickly